Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 We quickly parted with Ricky and began our own journey on the island of North Eleuthera.
 The direction is quite simple: drive along Queens Hwy until you can no more, and there you make a right turn into a narrow, unnamed and highly suspicious road that may or may not lead to the blue hole.

-At some point you probably want to slow down from 20mph to 18mph, or else you might miss the little sign.
+At some point you probably want to slow down from 20mph to 18mph, or else you might immediately miss the little welcome sign.

 You can drive on this dirt trail if it’s not too crowded.
 The path is definitely not wide enough for two cars going on opposite direction.
 Another option is to park alongside the road and hike the trail.
 It’s a very short walk that won’t wear you out.